Image by lanur

 I dashed to my room, closed my door, and roared.
 This was too strange to be true.
 Then I remembered a Bible story that put my experience in perspective.

 Jesus was admonished by the Pharisees for healing on the Sabbath.
 Now, if you value healing, you would love to see anyone who needed healing, receive it, right?
-My God, if you were in pain and someone came along who could help you feel better, you would jump at the opportunity.
+If you were in pain and someone came along who could help you feel better, you would jump at the opportunity.
 But not the Pharisees; they had rules, you know.
-Later Jesus chastised them, "You pay more attention to the letter of the law than the spirit...
+Later, Jesus chastised them, "You pay more attention to the letter of the law than the spirit...
 You strain over a gnat, and miss the whole camel."

 Now I’m sure that George was a very nice man, and he was just doing his job to the best of his ability.
 I took the experience as a lesson that I cannot afford to miss the Big Picture because I have gotten caught in the details.